andrii-dubytskyi/python-prompt-toolkit/docs/pages/full_screen_apps.rst

     Basically, windows are the leafs in the tree structure that represent the UI.

-A :class:`~prompt_toolkit.layout.Window` provides a "view" on the :class:`~prompt_toolkit.layout.UIControl`, which provides lines of content.
+A :class:`~prompt_toolkit.layout.Window` provides a "view" on the :class:`~prompt_toolkit.layout.controls.UIControl`, which provides lines of content.
 The window is in the first place responsible for the line wrapping and scrolling of the content, but there are much more options.

 - Adding left or right margins.
 These are used for displaying scroll bars or line numbers.